 By this point in the proceedings, and having missed lunch, my beloved and I were both famished.
 On the way back we stopped off in the town where we’d stayed during the 2013 World Championships.
 Our good humours were revived with an Aperol Spritz at a nearby bar followed by dinner at an Osteria, both of which we’d previously frequented.
 The owner of the Osteria, who runs front of house, remembered us and his wife duly whipped up a truly delicious meal.
 Sated, we could finally laugh about our afternoon of mishaps.
 I slept well that night.

 After misfiring on Saturday, we had to collect our accreditations at the start of Sunday’s time-trial stage but this process wasn’t without its tribulations.
 I was fifth in the queue but none of those ahead of me had pre-registered.
 The convoluted process took over an hour, added to a further 30 minutes waiting for the accreditation staff to turn up.
 I managed to while away the time chatting to the other journos and former pro Paolo Longo Borghini, who’s now responsible for rider safety at the Giro, and part of RCS’s management team.

 Next up, and more importantly, I had to deliver my cakes to the respective teams before we headed to the finish in nearby Greve in Chianti with our wet weather gear.
 Yes, the sun was shining but we’d seen the weather forecast.
 Most of the peloton would be getting a soaking.

 Monday’s rest day involved a recovery ride around the glorious Tuscan hills.
 We were fortunately back before the afternoon downpour and ate a superb meal in a nearby bar packed with locals.
-It was so filling we only needed an ice cream from gelateria for dinner where I was delighted to discover they did two flavours of vegan ice cream (coffee and raspberry) which, in the interests of research, I just had to try.
+It was so filling we only needed an ice cream from the gelateria for dinner, where I was delighted to discover they did two flavours of vegan ice cream (coffee and raspberry) which, in the interests of research, I just had to try.